-A defined set of KPIs for the securitisation transaction are set out in the Transaction Documentation and published as a quarterly investor report.
+A defined set of KPIs for the securitisation transaction is prescribed by the Transaction Documentation and published as a quarterly investor report.
 The KPIs monitor adherence to the eligibility and replenishment criteria of the transaction.
 The key performance indicator used by management in assessing the performance of the Company is the monitoring of actual interest payments made on the Notes in comparison to the scheduled payments.
 All payments have been made in line with expectations.